 Last week, my son turned 18.
 Sometimes I wonder where all the years have gone.
-All those little moments, through babyhood, childhood, and those sometimes tricky teenage years are now just memories.
+All those little moments through babyhood, childhood, and those sometimes tricky teenage years are now just memories.
 Now, my son is an adult—an independent young man with his own ideas and plans for the future.
 And, of course, like any parent, I wanted this birthday to be a very special day.
+Especially this birthday.

 I agonised over how I could make it special and spent hours deliberating over what I could give him for his birthday.
 My son is a tricky recipient at the best of times.
 Just like lots of teens, he is quite particular about what he does and doesn't like.

 This article describes some ideas for an 18-year-old son's birthday, as well as the choices I finally made.
-If you are searching for inspiration, I hope you find it useful!
+If you are searching for inspiration, I hope you find this article useful!

 Buying a watch for an 18-year-old boy's birthday is definitely one of the most popular choices.
 I know this mainly from speaking to other people, both helpful retail staff and other parents.